The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Seward County?

-Seward County, Nebraska has 3 public high schools, along with 2 middle schools and 3 elementary schools.
+Seward County, Nebraska has 3 public high schools, serving approximately 1,041 students.

 What is the largest school district in Seward County?